Getting trade mark protection overseas can be done in two ways:

 - Filing individually in each jurisdiction that is likely to require a local representative and filing in the language of that country.

 - Using the Madrid system to file your application.
-This allows you to file a single application based upon your New Zealand application or registration, and allows you to access 90 participating countries.
+This allows you to file a single application based upon your New Zealand application or registration, and allows you to access more than 100 participating countries.

 Using the Madrid system